quicwg/base-drafts/draft-ietf-quic-transport.md

 parameter, but detects that a peer has nonetheless migrated to a different network MUST either drop the incoming packets on that path without generating a stateless reset or proceed with path validation and allow the peer to migrate.
-This helps to prevent third parties in the network causing connections to close due to spoofed addresses or other manipulation of observed traffic.
+Generating a stateless reset or closing the connection would allow third parties in the network to cause connections to close by spoofing or otherwise manipulating observed traffic.

 Not all changes of peer address are intentional, or active, migrations.
 The peer could experience NAT rebinding: a change of address due to a middlebox, usually